askorama/orama/packages/lyra-docs/docs/introduction/getting-started.md

 # Getting Started with Lyra

-Lyra is a **blazingly fast, in-memory, full-text search engine** capable of working both on client and server.
+Lyra is a **blazingly fast, immutable, edge and in-memory full-text search engine** capable of working both on client and server.

 Through the implementation of an optimized prefix tree and some clever tweaks, Lyra can perform searches through millions of entries in **microseconds**.